-A group of climate change conspiracy theorists has uncovered a set of strange patterns and repeated terminology in research papers which they say is highly suspicious.
+A climate change conspiracy theorist has uncovered a set of strange patterns and repeated terminology in research papers, which he says is highly suspicious.

-“If you look back at the research papers from the 1980s and 90s, and then compare it to the papers in the 2000s and more recently, what you’ll notice is a very clear pattern,” climate sceptic Oliver Willonsbury said.
+“If you look back at the research papers from the 1980s and 90s, and then compare it to the papers in the 2000s and more recently, what you’ll notice is a very clear pattern,” climate sceptic Johno Thompson said.

 “They are saying basically the same thing over and over and over again.
 It’s a pattern.
 If you’re not looking for it, you won’t notice it.
 But for those of us adept at identifying patterns and understanding symbology this is pretty clear evidence of a well-coordinated conspiracy”.

 Thompson pointed to a report in the 1990s that warned of ‘temperature increases’ and then compared it to a report from last year which used the same terminology.
 “See there – ‘temperature increases’.
 You’ll see that term used again and again.
 Sometimes it will be ‘temperature rises’ or ‘increased temperatures’, but it’s basically the same thing.
 ‘Man-made’ is another term that we’ve seen used across all reports.
 This is clearly some sort of sophisticated code or messaging”.